The first approach in managing seasonal or perennial forms of hay fever should be to avoid the allergens that trigger symptoms.

 - Wear glasses or sunglasses when outdoors to minimize the amount of pollen getting into your eyes.

-- Wear a pollen mask (such as a NIOSH-rated 95 filter mask) when mowing the lawn, raking leaves or gardening, and take
+- ear a pollen mask (such as a NIOSH-rated 95 filter mask) when mowing the lawn, raking leaves or gardening, and take appropriate medication beforehand.

 - Don’t hang clothing outdoors to dry; pollen may cling to towels and sheets.